runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 1. Examine the proof output term to understand *why we are stuck*
-2. Extract any necessary lemmas that will help the stuck proof make progress *or* strengthen the proof precondition in order to prune useless paths.
+2. Extract any necessary lemmas that will help the stuck proof make progress *or* add assumptions about our initial state (called strengthening the pre-condition) in order to prune useless paths.
 3. Repeat the proof with the simplified claims.

 ### A Very Simple Proof